Uterine polyps; Uterine bleeding - polyps; Vaginal bleeding - polyps

 The exact cause of endometrial polyps in women is not known.
 They tend to grow when there is more of the hormone estrogen in the body.

-Most endometrial polyps are not cancerous.
-Very few can be cancerous or precancerous.
-The chance of cancer is higher if you are postmenopausal, on Tamoxifen, or have heavy or irregular periods.
+Most endometrial polyps are not cancerous but they can be cancerous or precancerous.
+The chance of cancer is higher if you are postmenopausal, on tamoxifen, or have heavy or irregular periods.

 Other factors that may increase the risk for endometrial polyps are: